+The history of the light bulb is filled rivalry, failures and great achievements.
 The electric light bulb has been called the most important invention since man-made fire.
 The light bulb helped to establish social order after sundown, extended the workday well into the night, and allowed us to navigate and travel safely in the dark.
 Without the light bulb, there would be no nightlife.
 However, creating a steady and affordable source of illumination was not as easy as many history textbooks suggest.
 The modern light bulb is the result of many innovators' work and continuous improvements over 150 years.

 The First Artificial Sources of Light

 Before the arrival of electric lighting, people used a variety of tricks for navigating their neighborhoods at night.
 In The Downs, an area near the English Channel, patches of chalky soil were used as beacons known as down lanterns.
 In wooded areas, bark was strategically cut from trees to expose the lighter wood underneath.
 However, on most clear nights, the moon and starlight was strong enough to navigate at night.

 In the 18th century, candles and oil lamps illuminated most homes and businesses.
 These early sources of illumination emitted a weak light, smoked, and gave off foul odors.
 They were also dangerous and required constant attention.
 Wealthy aristocrats used beeswax and spermaceti candles to light up their lavish households.
 The middle class used cheap tallow candles while the poor used rushlights, makeshift candles made from reeds dipped in animal or vegetable fat and ignited, which burned for a short time.